Simon Fraser University says server breach exposed 'personally identifiable' information | CBC News

-Simon Fraser University warns cyberattack exposed personal information of students and staff
+SFU warns cyberattack exposed personal information of about 200,000 students, staff and alumni

 SFU staff found there had been a cyberattack on one of the university's servers on Feb.
 5